Shirkers: Synopsis

-In the summer of 1992, 19-year-old Sandi Tan, alongside friends Jasmine Ng and Sophia Siddique, as well as film teacher and mentor Georges Cardona, shot the independent film Shirkers in Singapore.
+In the summer of 1992, 19-year-old Sandi Tan, alongside friends Jasmine Ng and Sophia Siddique, as well as film teacher and mentor Georges Cardona, shot the independent film Shirkers, which would have made it Singapore's first road movie.
+The footage showed lots of promise and big things were expected of the finished result.
 After wrapping, Tan, Ng, and Siddique left the footage with Cardona as the trio went to study abroad for college.
 However, Cardona disappeared with the footage and the trio never saw him again; Tan did receive two brief, inconsequential taped messages via snail mail.

-On September 11, 2011, four years after Cardona's death in 2007, Cardona's ex-wife emailed Tan, informing her that she was in possession of the footage for Shirkers, minus the audio tracks.
-In the proceeding years, Tan decided to digitize the footage and use it to make something new - a documentary about the process of lensing, and then losing, the original 1992 film.
+On September 11, 2011, four years after Cardona's death in 2007, Cardona's ex-wife emailed Tan (who by now was a novelist living in Los Angeles), informing her that she was in possession of the footage for Shirkers, minus the audio tracks.
+In the proceeding years, Tan decided to digitize the footage and use it to make something new: a documentary about the process of creating, and then losing, the original 1992 film.

 Interviews were conducted in 2015 with Tan's friends, people involved with the making of Shirkers, and people who knew Cardona.
 The interviewees were Sophia Siddique Harvey, Jasmine Ng, Sharon Siddique, Philip Cheah, Ben Harrison, Foo Fung Liang, Pohshon Choy, Tay Yek Keak, Grace Dane Mazur, Stephen Tyler, and Georges Cardona's ex-wife.